The café and education room are currently closed.

 - All areas open including dovecot (only the Education Room and café are closed)

-- Limited parking at the railway station (short walk to site)
+- Limited parking at the railway station (6 minute walk to the ticket office).
+Only accessibility parking is available at the castle itself

 In line with best practice in the visitor attractions industry and as advised by Capability Scotland, visitors with disabilities are treated on an equal basis with all other visitors and entry is charged at the appropriate admission category rate - Adult/Concession/Child.
 Proof of disability is not required.